Introduction to Information Security and Privacy

-- Understand the fundamentals of securing data, systems, and networks.
+- Master the fundamentals of securing data, systems, and networks

-- Describe and Identify key security challenges in computer systems and networks and understand how to address them using cybersecurity techniques and best practices.
+- Address key security challenges in computer systems and networks through cybersecurity techniques and best practices

 Before taking this course, you should be able to:

-- Recognize/define basic networking concepts such as IP Addresses, Client-Server architecture, Encryption, Routing, and Firewalls.
+- Recognize and define basic networking concepts such as IP addresses, client-server architecture, encryption, routing, and firewalls.

 - Comfortably interact with basic Windows and/or Linux operating systems and/or command lines.